 The Neuroscience Behind Goal Setting: Understanding Your RAS

 My RA… what?
 You might not even know that your body has a Reticular Activating System (RAS for short).
 But it is actually a pretty key part of how your mind functions.
-In fact, it is like the sorting centre of your brain.
+In fact, it is like the sorting center of your brain.

 Your RAS filters out the non essential messages and provides you with the information that is most important to you at the time.